 Our work in Kenya

-Headquartered in Nairobi, with programs in 22 of the country’s 47 counties, our operation in Kenya is among the network’s most pioneering, particularly for its work with youth.
-“Success is almost guaranteed” to mums aged 13 to 30 who take part in our Young Mothers Program, according to an independent review, while our Entrepreneurship Clubs for students aged 10 to 16 continue to spread throughout the country.
+Headquartered in Nairobi, with programmes in roughly half of the country’s 47 counties, our operation in Kenya is among the network’s most pioneering, not least for its work with youth.
+“Success is almost guaranteed” to mums aged 13 to 30 who take part in our Young Mothers Programme, according to independent researchers, while Hand in Hand Entrepreneurship Clubs for students aged 10 to 16 continue to spread throughout the country.

 By the numbers